 Brian has also completed extensive and rigorous training with CLM and earned the distinguished CLMP designation (Certified Litigation Management Professional).
 Brian brings the skills learned and insights gleaned from his CLM training to his practice and his firm daily.

-As a means of giving back of the many blessings he has received, Brian donates his time as an attorney coach to the Contra Costa County Mock Trial Competition each year, serving as a coach and mentor for the Deer Valley High School Law Academy's Mock Trial Team directed by Brian Kofford.
+As a means of giving back of the many blessings he has received, Brian has served for several years as an attorney coach to the Deer Valley High School Law Academy's Mock Trial Team directed by their teacher coach Brian Kofford.